dburles/meteor-two-factor/README.md

 #### getAuthCode(user, password, [callback])

 Generates an authentication code.
 Once generated, a `twoFactorCode` field is added to the current user document.
+This function mirrors [Meteor.loginWithPassword](http://docs.meteor.com/#/full/meteor_loginwithpassword).

-**user** Accepts either a username or email as the `user` argument.
+**user** Either a string interpreted as a username or an email; or an object with a single key: email, username or id.
+Username or email match in a case insensitive manner.

 **password** The user's password.

-**callback** Called with no arguments on success, or with a single Error argument on failure.
+**callback** Optional callback.
+Called with no arguments on success, or with a single Error argument on failure.

 #### verifyAndLogin(code, [callback])